Cornutum/tcases/tcases-openapi/README.md

      * But don't mix schema keyword types.
 Tcases for OpenAPI does not accept schema definitions that imply multiple types.
 For example, a `minLength` keyword, which implies `type: "string"`, together with an `items` keyword, which implies `type: "array"`, is not accepted.
 Although mixed-type schemas are allowed in OpenAPI, they imply a very large and complex input space.
-(Probably much more than was actually intended!).
+(Probably much more than was actually intended!)
 Fortunately, it's easy to avoid them.
 In cases where different types of values are actually expected, you can define this explicitly using the `oneOf` keyword.

-  1. **`not` must narrow.** This rule is your key to understanding how Tcases for OpenAPI handles `not` schemas: a `not` schema must "narrow" (i.e. reduce) the set of instances that can be validated by the parent schema.
-When the parent schema validates only instances of a single type, its `not` schema must also apply only to instances of the same type.
-If a `not` schema has a `type` (explicit or implied) that is different from its parent schema `type` (explicit or implied), it is superfluous -- it can never narrow the set of valid instances -- so Tcases for OpenAPI will ignore it (with a [warning](#semantic-linting-with-tcases-for-openapi)).

-     Some other tips for using `not` schemas with Tcases for OpenAPI:

-     * No double negatives!
-A `not` schema that contains another `not` assertion is not supported and is ignored (with an [error](#semantic-linting-with-tcases-for-openapi)).

-     * `allOf` assertions in a `not` schema are not supported and are ignored (with an [error](#semantic-linting-with-tcases-for-openapi)).
-If necessary, you can get an equivalent result with an `anyOf` assertion containing a list of `not` schemas.

 ## Test case generation tips ##